Streets and houses:Tanners, Wide St., Dovecote St., Gladstone St. , Narrow Lane

 May Farm and Tanners Lane.
 Believed to be a farm from the early 1800s.
 Farming ceased around 1965 and the land was sold for housing.
 A Walk Round Hathern house 30

-Another aerial view of May Farm and surrounds, including Dr. Swan's old surgery (white building centre right).
+An aerial view of May Farm and surrounds, including Dr. Swan's old surgery (white building centre right).

+Once 3 then 2 cottages by the1890s, see Hathern Remembered page 102.
 The TV aerial was installed by Neville Ball, said to have received some of the first TV transmissions in Hathern

 Shop and Tea Rooms on Round Bank being demolished